stefanodixon-ux/webMAN-MOD/README.md

 webMAN MOD is a homebrew plugin with many features added on the original webMAN/sMAN by Deank.

-Or goal was to create an AIO plugin all that integrates all existing features available on the PS3 Scene in an intuitive way, and webMAN MOD was born.
+Our goal was to create an AIO plugin all that integrates all existing features available on the PS3 Scene in an intuitive way, and webMAN MOD was born.

 ## Current functionality